-Jason El Koubi was named Executive Vice President of the Virginia Economic Development Partnership (VDEP) in July 2017.
+Jason El Koubi was named Executive Vice President of the Virginia Economic Development Partnership (VEDP) in July 2017.

 He was previously President and CEO of One Acadiana, a regional non-profit economic development organization based in Lafayette, Louisiana.
 Under his leadership, the organization developed and successfully launched one of the most successful capital campaigns of its kind in the nation to deliver a new, nationally competitive economic development program for the nine-parish region, including substantial new activities in public policy and advocacy; business attraction, retention, and expansion; and urban revitalization.